devshareacademy/memory-match/README.md

-# memory-match
+# Memory Match

-A NPM package that contains the core game logic for the game Memory Match
+A NPM package that contains the core game logic for the game Memory Match.

 ## Installation